jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In fact, spectacular entertainment is their strategy.
 Both Left and Right ideologues don't want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
 When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up "Breaking News!
 The Other Side Is Ruining Our Country!" to distract their believers from the fact both Left and Right are out of date.

 Blockbuster movie sequels do the same thing.
-Without more special effects and sex scenes all their viewers would too quickly notice how boring franchise movies are.
+Without more special effects and sex scenes, all their viewers would too quickly notice how boring franchise movies are.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tEczkhfLwqM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>